-Grip – There are a number of different grips golfers use to hold the club.
-It is mostly a matter of how you learned to play and personal preference.
+Grip – There are several different grips golfers use to hold the club.
+It is mostly about how you learned to play and personal preference.

-Ground Under Repair – A specific area on a course that is not open for play.
+Ground Under Repair – A specific area on a course not open for play.
 If a golf ball lands there, it usually warrants a free drop with no penalty.

-Gross score – This is simply the total number of strokes or shots played during a round before the handicap is factored in.
+Gross score – This is the total number of strokes or golf shots played during a round before the handicap is factored in.

-Groove – The horizontal lines seen on the clubface are called grooves and cause the ball to spin.
+Groove – The horizontal lines on the clubface are called grooves that cause the ball to spin.

 Hacker – Someone who is generally not a great golfer and does not hit the ball solidly.

-Halve a Hole – Occurs in match play when the two golfers tie on a hole.
+Halve a Hole – Occurs in match play when the two golfers tie on a golf hole.

 Hank – Opposite to the dreaded shank.
-The ball is hit with the heel of the club and goes between your feet.
+The ball is hit with the club’s heel and goes between your feet.

-Hazard – Any body of water and part of the area around it as well as bunkers are known as hazards.
-There are specific rules that dictate how to play when your ball lands in a hazard.
+Hazard – Any body of water and part of the area around it and bunkers are known as hazards.
+Specific rules dictate how to play golf when your ball lands in a hazard.

 Heel – This is the area of the hub that is next to the hosel.

-Hole Out – A term that happens when a golfer shoots the ball into the hole from off of the green.
+Hole Out – A term when a golfer shoots the ball into the hole from off of the green.

 Home course – This is the club/course to which the player is a member and houses their handicap.

-Honors – The person with the best score on the previous hole has the honors of teeing off first on the next hole.
+Honors – The person with the best score on the previous hole has the honor of teeing off first on the next hole.

 Hook – The dreaded hook is a shot that curves rather dramatically from right to left for left-handed players.